doyougnu/hs-opt-handbook.github.io/src/Background/haskell_model.rst

 Additionally every heap allocation is made explicit with a let-binding.
 For example instead of ``foo (MkBar x y)`` you have ``let b = MkBar x y in foo b``.
-This is called `A-normal form<https://en.wikipedia.org/wiki/A-normal_form>`_.
+This is called *A-normal Form* or :term:`ANF`.
 During code generation from STG we know that all functions are applied to "simple" arguments only (variables, constants, etc.).

-Following the approach pioneered with "super-combinators", every top-level STG binding is then compiled into imperative code.
+Following the approach pioneered with :term:`super-combinators`, every top-level STG binding is then compiled into imperative code.
 The idea is that executing this imperative code has the same result as interpreting the functional code.
 For example, ``let b = MkBar x y in foo b`` compiles to: